Las Estrellas: History

 After the death of Emilio Azcárraga Milmo in 1997, El Canal de las Estrellas suffered a massive restructuring of its programming.
 The biggest moment of the restructuring came in 1998, when 24 Horas, the Jacobo Zabludovsky-anchored newscast, long a propaganda mouthpiece of the Mexican political regime, was canceled.
 The station's brand identity was also replaced with a new logo created by Pablo Rovalo.
 After a period of ratings turmoil, viewership stabilized, but the channel had to contend now with a surgent XHDF, freshly privatized and bought under the auspicies of TV Azteca.

 After years of decline, particularly after 2012, as accusations of political bias in favor of then-President Enrique Peña Nieto began to hamper the broadcaster's credibility, in 2016, the decision was made to relaunch entirely the station's branding and programming.
 On 22 August 2016, XEW-TV was renamed as Las Estrellas, and introduced many changes to its programming schedule, including shorter and snappier telenovelas and news programming, as well as dropping many long-running programming in favour of programming oriented to a younger audience.
-The changes generated a big ratings decline; as a result, by 2017, much of the new programming was canceled and the prime time telenovelas and news programming were relocated to pre-relaunch timeslots and viewership stabilized, specially, during the COVID-19 pandemic.
+The changes generated a big ratings decline; as a result, by 2017, much of the new programming was canceled and the prime time telenovelas and news programming were relocated to pre-relaunch timeslots and viewership stabilized, especially during the COVID-19 pandemic.

 Las Estrellas Internacional

 Las Estrellas is available as a pay television network in Europe and Australia as Las Estrellas Europa and Las Estrellas Latinoamérica in Central and South America through Televisa Networks.
 Both feeds differ from the Las Estrellas programming, usually broadcasting shows weeks behind their original broadcast.

+The European feed was known as Galavisión until 2005 and started broadcasting in late 1988.
+On October 15, 2005, the channel adopted El Canal de las Estrellas, as Galavisión was associated to old movies, outdated telenovelas and sports events broadcast with delay.
+The rebrand enabled the channel to get up-to-date with the Latin American feed.
+In January 2025, satellite distribution of the feed changed from Eutelsat 9B to Intelsat 35e.

-In Canada, XEW-TDT and the Las Estrellas schedule is available in full on Rogers Cable (limited to the Greater Toronto Area) and Bell Fibe TV as an eligible foreign service.
+In Canada, XEW-TDT and the Las Estrellas schedule is available in full on Western Canada Rogers Cable (limited to the Greater Toronto Area) and Bell Fibe TV as an eligible foreign service.